No. 15 Kentucky tops Georgia 89-79 for season sweep

 BIG PICTURE

-Georgia: Edwards, the Bulldogs’ top scorer, scored all his points after halftime.
-The Bulldogs ably filled the offensive void in the interim, but in a game of runs, they couldn’t slow Kentucky from mounting the key spurt that earned the victory.
+Georgia: Though Edwards initially struggled, the Bulldogs ably filled the offensive void.
+But in a game of runs, they couldn’t slow Kentucky from mounting the key spurt that earned the victory.
+Shooting 6 of 25 from long range didn’t help.

+“We just had some tough stretches and you can’t do that against them,” Crean added.

-Kentucky: Hagans did other things well to offset his recent shooting slump, which he ended with aggressive moves to the basket.
-The sophomore guard also played with more control, committing just three turnovers.
+Kentucky: Hagans showed his scoring rounds out his game, and the sophomore guard also played with more control, committing just three turnovers.
 Outrebounded 19-17 at halftime, the Wildcats clamped down to finish with a 38-31 edge, including several offensive grabs ending with a Montgomery basket during the run.
+They also won despite making just 1 of 9 from deep, another indicator of their shot selections.

 UP NEXT